microsoft/pxt-adafruit/docs/reference/led/plot-bar-graph.md

 # Plot Bar Graph

-Displays a vertical bar graph based on the value and high value.
+Displays a bar graph of the numbers you say.
+A bar graph is a kind of chart that shows numbers as lines with different lengths.

 ```sig
 led.plotBarGraph(2, 20);